Services at Golden West

 Regular lab service is conducted on sight and portable x-ray services may be available.

 The Salvation Army provides a full time chaplain who is available to meet the spiritual needs of residents, families and staff.
-See Spiritual Care heading for more details.
+See Spiritual Health heading for more details.

-Therapeutic recreation services are an integral part of life at the Lodge, providing daily group and individual programs that are physically, mentally and socially stimulating.
-These programs receive oversight from a recreation manager and a number of recreation facilitators who work along side family and community volunteers.
+Therapeutic recreation services are an integral part of life at the Lodge, providing daily group and individual programs that are physically, mentally, emotionally and socially stimulating.
+Each floor has a dedicated part time recreation facilitator that provide program on the and off the units.

 An Adult Day Program provides a safe and stimulating environment for seniors still living in the community but in need of some structured programming to help them maintain their physical, mental and social skills.
 Admission to this service takes place through the Home Care Program.

-See Recreation/Volunteers heading for more details and specific schedules.
+See Recreation/ADP heading for more details and specific schedules.

 This department encompasses the services of maintenance, housekeeping and laundry.
 Maintenance staff see to ongoing repairs and upgrades to the physical plant and grounds.
 Housekeeping provided cleaning services for resident rooms and all common areas.
 Our laundry labels and then cares for all machine washable personal clothing.
 Family will need to take responsibility for any items that require gentle care or dry cleaning (such as woolen sweaters, etc.)